Harsh28Pandey/OIBSIP/Level 2/Task 1 - Calculator/README.md

-# 🧮 Modern Calculator App
+# Task 1: 🧮 Calculator App

 A beautifully designed, fully functional calculator app built using **HTML**, **CSS (Glassmorphism)**, and **JavaScript**.
 This project showcases how to build an interactive and responsive calculator with modern UI design and essential arithmetic functionalities.